Faith-Informed Therapy for Black Women

 fine?

 We start here — not with your goals or your history, but with the truth you've been editing out of every conversation.
 The fatigue you call productivity.
 The resentment you call dedication.
 The grief you call being strong.
 This is where we stop performing and start being honest.
+This is the one hour where nothing is required of you.
+No filtering, no editing, no managing how it lands.
+Just space to think, feel, and say the thing out loud before you've cleaned it up.

 02